Students wishing to transfer to MRSS:

 If there is a wait list, a fair and impartial lottery will be held.
 Successful applicants will be contacted by April 11, 2018.

 Phase #2: April 9 – May 18, 2018

 If there is a wait list, a fair and impartial lottery will be held.
 Successful Transfer Phase 2 applicants will be contacted by May 25, 2018, before the Grade 7 full day visit on May 30.

 If there is a wait list, a fair and impartial lottery will be held.
 Successful Transfer Phase 2 applicants will be contacted before school opens.

 FOR STUDENTS GOING INTO GRADE 9-12:

 Students who wish to apply in this phase need to pick up a transfer form from the school office of the school they attend, complete all required information (including obtaining a parent/guardian signature), and return it to the school office.
-Principals make a decision on the application, and students are informed of this decision by March 10, 2017.
+Date/time stamps of applications will be considered.
+Principals make a decision on the application, and students are informed of this decision by April 11, 2018.
 The best chance to transfer schools will occur during Phase #1.

 TRANSFER AFTER THE FIRST DAY OF SCHOOL

 Students wishing to apply for a transfer after the first day of school should note that transfers may be considered under the following circumstances: